ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ### CATS Path Selector (C-PS) {#sec-cps}

-The C-SMAs and C-NMAs share the collected information with CATS Path Selectors (C-PSes) that use such information to select the Egress CATS-Forwarders (and potentially the service contact instances) where to forward traffic for a given service request.
+The C-SMAs and C-NMAs share the collected information with C-PSes that use such information to select the Egress CATS-Forwarders (and potentially the service contact instances) where to forward traffic for a given service request.
 C-PSes also determine the best paths (possibly using tunnels) to forward traffic, according to various criteria that include network state and traffic congestion conditions.
 The collected information is encoded into one or more metrics that feed the C-PS path selection logic.
 Such information also includes CS-ID and possibly CSCI-IDs.

 There might be one or more C-PSes used to select CATS paths in a CATS infrastructure.